 Amazon Fire HD 8

-If they're not that deeply into gaming, though, a quality, affordable tablet could be a great shout.
+If they're not that deeply into gaming, though, a quality, this affordable tablet could be a great shout.
 Amazon's Fire HD range has a bunch of great options to pick from, but the Fire HD 8 is our pick.

 It's the best mixture of dinky, portable size and good internals that will let them browse the web and watch any videos they want to without feeling like you went over-budget on them.